ronmurphy/TheLongNights/docs/STRUCTURE_GENERATOR_README.md

 # 🏛️ Structure Generator System

 ## Overview
-The StructureGenerator creates procedurally generated ruins and structures in the VoxelWorld.
+The StructureGenerator creates procedurally generated ruins and structures in the The Long Nights.
 It generates four sizes of hollow structures with treasure inside.

 ## Structure Sizes